-Atlantic Council Launches Brent Scowcroft Center and Rafik Hariri Center
+The Atlantic Council announced two ambitious new initiatives: the Brent Scowcroft Center on International Security and the Rafik Hariri Center for the Middle East.

 The two centers will significantly expand the Council’s focus on advancing greater transatlantic cooperation to address emerging security and economic challenges.
 “These new initiatives underscore our mission of renewing the Atlantic Community to tackle the most crucial global issues of our times,” said Senator Chuck Hagel, Atlantic Council chairman.
 “Through this work, we also embrace President Obama’s recently stated vision for the transatlantic community as a ‘global catalyst,” he added.